aws-samples/aws-secure-environment-accelerator/docs/installation/installation.md

       - replace all occurences of `ca-central-1` with your home region (leave `us-east-1`)
       - in the Unclass SCP, update requested regions with any additional regions you wish accounts in the Unclass OU to leverage (or remove all regions except your home region and ca-central-1)
       - after step 4 below, place the two files in a folder named `scp` in your accelerator bucket
-   5. For releases prior to v1.2.2, alb deployments will fail, you need to either:
-      - remove all alb's from the deployment; or
-      - after the state machine fails, update the central logging bucket (in the log-archive account) policy with your regions [`elb-account-id`](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/load-balancer-access-logs.html). (i.e. replace `985666609251` with the value for your region)
 5. Create an S3 bucket in your Organization Management account with versioning enabled `your-bucket-name`
    - you must supply this bucket name in the CFN parameters _and_ in the config file
    - the bucket name _must_ be the same in both spots